top of page

 While Silverstone has been the primary venue for the British Grand Prix, other circuits in the UK, such as Aintree and Brands Hatch, have also hosted the race on occasion.

-Racing helmet with "M. Schumacher" text, blue and red design, displayed in a case.
+Racing helmet with "M. Schumacher" text, blue and red design, displayed in a case. at the Silverstone Museum.
 Yellow suit with "TECHNOGYM" text in background.

 Silverstone has had different ownership arrangements throughout its history.
 The British Racing Drivers' Club (BRDC) purchased the site in 1952 and remains the current owner of the brand.
 The BRDC is a group of more than 800 senior motorsport figures, including past and current F1 stars such as Jenson Button and Lewis Hamilton, with David Coulthard as the club's president.